 Conservation of rare, endangered and endemic species of the Baikal region

-Considering state of the problem and analysis of the most serious challenges in the sphere of biodiversity conservation in the Baikal region, the Foundation initiated special grant program.
-The program is aimed at joining efforts of the researchers, specialists and specially protected natural areas for conservation, studying, restoration and support of the wellbeing of the rare and endemic animals and plants.
-Each species is indicator of lake Baikal state.
-That is why it is essential to conserve all of them.
-This initiative will help to develop systems cross-sectoral partnerships, meaning SDG 17 on partnership for the sustainable development.
+Taking into account the input on the state of the problem and analysis of the most serious challenges in the field of biodiversity conservation in the Baikal Natural Area, the Foundation initiated a special grant programme.
+The programme is aimed at uniting the efforts of scientists, specialists from other institutions and protected areas of the Baikal natural territory in the field of conservation, study, restoration and support of the well-being of rare and endemic species of animals and plants.
+Each rare and endemic species is an indicator of the state of the ecosystems of the Baikal natural territory, so it is extremely important to protect and preserve these species.
+This initiative is also a contribution to the development of systemic cross-sector partnerships, and thus to the achievement of UN SDG 17 on partnerships for sustainable development.

 Goal: